Title: Song for a Lost Kingdom II

 I had absolutely loved the first book in this series.
 The concept of music and time travel sounded really good.
 In fact, I was waiting to read the second book in this series and a year later, here we are!

 What happens next is a whirlwind of romance and more of time travel.
-Adeena soon falls sick (in 2018) and doctors discover a tumour in her brain.
-The more she time travels, the faster the tumour growth.
-Before anybody could stop her, she returns to the past. – This ends book 1.
+Adeena soon falls sick (in 2018) and doctors discover a tumor in her brain.
+The more she time travels, the faster the tumor growth.
+Before anybody could stop her, she returns to the past. – end of book 1.

 In book 2, Adeena is still in a coma and the doctors are perplexed.
 Her parents’ relationship also seems to be going through turbulent waters.
 Frederich Lang, the man who stole Adeena’s music and claimed it as his own is up to some dirty tricks.
 Adeena’s tumour seems to be growing too and the doctors want to try something new.